Rock opera: 1960s and Origins

-Scott Mervis of the Pittsburgh Post-Gazette wrote that the Who's 1969 record Tommy was the first album to be billed as a rock opera.
+The Who's double album Tommy, released in May of 1969, was the first fully realized record to be explicitly billed as a rock opera.
+It was both a commercial and critical success.
 The album tells the story of Tommy Walker, a "deaf, dumb and blind kid."
 Tommy displays the titular character's experiences with life and his relationship with his family.
-Although the band's guitarist Pete Townshend denied taking any influence from S.F.
+Although the band's songwriter and guitarist Pete Townshend denied taking any influence from S.F.
 Sorrow, critics have compared Tommy to it.
-The Tommy album developed into other media, including a Seattle Opera production in 1971, an orchestral version by Lou Reizner in 1972, a film in 1975, and a Broadway musical in 1992.
+The Tommy album developed into other media, including a Seattle Opera production in 1971, an orchestral version by Lou Reizner in 1972, a film 1975, and a Broadway musical in 1992.
 The original album has sold 20 million copies and has been inducted into the Grammy Hall of Fame.
-Tommy would also go on to influence On and On, a rap opera by the Fat Boys and American Idiot, a punk rock opera by Green Day, the latter of whom having made 21st Century Breakdown, another rock opera.
-The Who had previously toyed with the concepts which would lead to the full-blown rock opera with their six-movement 1966 track "A Quick One, While He's Away".
+The Who had previously explored the concept of a rock opera in 1966, with their nine minute, six-movement track A Quick One, While He's Away sometimes referred to as a “mini-rock opera”.
+The Who released a second rock opera, Quadrophenia in 1973.

+The Kinks made significant contributions to the genre.
+Arthur (Or the Decline and Fall of the British Empire), written by Ray Davies, was initiated in January of 1969 as the soundtrack for a Granada Television play in collaboration with Julian Mitchell.
+Although the television production never came to fruition, the album was released independently in October 1969, but it was largely overshadowed by the success of The Who's Tommy which preceded Arthur by five months.
+Arthur, vaguely reflecting some autobiographical aspects of the composer's life, is a nostalgic look at a family living in post-World War II London suburbs.
+Arthur was followed by a series of rock operas/narrative concept albums by the Kinks including: Lola Versus Powerman and the Moneygoround, Part One (1970) about a songwriter and the music business; Everybody's in Show-Biz (1972) about a touring musician and life on the road; Preservation Act 1 (1973) and Preservation Act 2 (1974), on dystopian politics; Soap Opera (1975), and Schoolboys in Disgrace (1975).